luminous-software/time-savers/docs-source/contributing.md

 > causing the bug, and potential solutions (and your opinions on their
 > merits).

 ## Feature requests

-Feature requests are welcome.
+Feature requests are very welcome.
 But take a moment to find out whether your idea fits with the scope and aims of the project.
-It's up to *you* to make a strong case to convince the project's developers of the merits of this feature.
+It's up to *you* to make a strong case for the merits of this feature.
 Please provide as much detail and context as possible.

 ## Pull requests